Ph.D. Student Handbook

 The Ph.D.
 Program requires that all doctoral students file progress reviews on their academic performance on an annual basis.
 Progress reviews allow FAs/Chairs and the Ph.D.
 Committee to monitor student progress, learn about problems in a timely manner, and provide support as needed.
 It is also on the Annual Progress Report where students can request JSIS funding for the upcoming academic year, making it imperative for the student to submit the Report by the required deadline.

 The GPA will email the APR forms to students and faculty.
 All students are advised that the Ph.D.
-Program requires typed and dated electronic copies of all APRs, which should be emailed to email@example.com.
-All students will receive the APR form on March 2nd and it is due on the 1st day of spring quarter
+Program requires typed and dated electronic copies of all APRs, which should be emailed to your F.A. or Chair and to firstname.lastname@example.org.
+All students will receive the APR form on during the first week of March and it is due on the last day of winter quarter.

 The evaluation of the APRs is conducted by the Ph.D.
 Committee at its first meeting during the spring quarter.
 The Ph.D.
 Committee will then notify students whether their performance has been satisfactory or unsatisfactory.
 All communications to the student are copied to the FA/Chair.
 Students with questions about their evaluations are directed to approach their FA/Chair and then the Ph.D.
 Program Director.